Sorry, you need to enable JavaScript to visit this website.

 4.9.
 Unsupported System Components

-The District agency must replace system components when support for the components is no longer available from the developer, vendor, or manufacturer.
+The District agency must replace systems and/or components when support for the components is no longer available from the developer, vendor, or manufacturer.

 5. Exemptions